MrPrimate/ddb-importer/README.md

 We do not store your cobalt cookie on the server.

+To logout/invalidate these credentials log out of your D&DBeyond Session.

 ## Notes

 You CAN use this alongside the vtta-dndbeyond extension, two icons will show up.
 This extension has yellow text on the B symbol.